 - A completed Google Form

-Applications will be due no later than 11:59 PM Eastern Standard Time (EST) on Friday, November 22nd, 2019 (extended deadline).
+Deadline Extended: Applications will be due no later than 11:59 PM Eastern Standard Time (EST) on Monday, November 16th, 2020.

 Fellows are selected based on criteria such as the quality of their research proposal, research and writing aptitude, and fit with the Stimson Center’s research interests.
 All applicants will be considered, but successful candidates will likely have some or all of the following: